 4. Eating probiotics

 Probiotics can work wonders for your whole body.

 They keep your gut healthy, which is important for your immune system and general well-being.

 And this will hopefully have the knock-on effect of making your menopause symptoms a little easier to deal with.

 Natural yogurt and fermented foods like kombucha and sauerkraut are great natural sources of probiotics.

 Even if these foods don’t help vaginal dryness directly, they’ll help to support your immune system and make you less prone to the infections (like urine infections and bacterial vaginosis) that can sometimes accompany vaginal dryness.

 A multivitamin isn’t technically a “natural remedy,” but it’s a safe and easy way to support your body.

-The best vitamins for keeping you healthy are calcium, vitamins B and D, and omega 3.
+Highly recommended vitamins for keeping you healthy include calcium, vitamins B and D, and omega 3.